tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 guide](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6)
 will help you in doing so." %}

-1. At first, run the script `.\save_password.ps1` and enter your password when prompted.
+1. To start, run the script `.\save_password.ps1` and enter your password when prompted.
 This will save your credentials securely in a text file.

 2. Save a list of the server hostnames that you would like to sync in a file.